Nada3/Platformer/README.md

 # Platformer
-A platformer engine for using Löve2D
+A platformer engine using Löve2D